Updated April 2021

 Take a Tour

 Sometimes it’s good to get a lay of the land before you head off by yourself and who better than to show you than a Whistler local?
-Whistler Valley Tours have just started offering walking tours that focus on Whistler Village, including parts of the Cultural Connector and Upper Village, as well as offering drives in the Whistler Valley.
-They pepper in facts about Whistler along with must-do tips and suggestions.
+Whistler Valley Tours offer tours that introduce you to Whistler, including parts of the Cultural Connector and Upper Village, as well as offering drives in the Valley.
+They will wow you with facts about Whistler (that most locals don’t even know), along with must-do tips and suggestions.
 Another option is to go on a bear viewing tour, they often take you into places you might not venture by yourself and know exactly where our furry friends like to hang out.